 The community foundations experimented with the first endowed funds for the environment, specifically to support the health of the Great Lakes.

-Video: Watch leaders discuss the Great Lakes Community Foundation Environmental Collaborative.
+Video: Leaders discuss the Great Lakes Community Foundation Environmental Collaborative.

 They agreed on a common branding and marketing initiative, and created quality standards that assume every community foundation will grow toward excellence.